robsontpm/capdDDEs/programs/examples/demo-szeged/README.md

-The examples should be inspected in the order: ``1_nonrig.cpp`` then ``2_manipulations``, etc., as the later does not contain comments in the previously explained sections.
+The examples should be inspected in the order: ``1_nonrig.cpp`` then ``2_manipulations``, etc., as the later programs does not contain comments explained already in the previous files.

+The programs start with a numeral to keep the order of files in the operating systems.

+Extra files generated from programs will have names that will put them behind any other files.
+Please do not run the programs from the source directory (e.g. invoking ```./bin/1_nonrig```), because then the files will appear in the source code directory and it will be a mess.

-TODO: expand the README
+TODO: Expand the documentation.

 Compilation
 -----------